autowarefoundation/autoware-github-actions/colcon-test/README.md

 # colcon-test

-This action runs `colcon test` with label.
+This action runs `colcon test` with a label.
 Note that you need to build target packages before running this action.

 ## Usage